ringcentral/engage-digital-api-docs/docs/sdks/index.md

 ### Messaging SDKs

-Engage Digital Messaging SDKs are libraries that allow integration of rich in-app communication directly into into native mobile application to provide for communication between a company and its customer though its mobile application.
-As a developer you just have to load the Engage Digital Messaging SDK in your app with an API token, plug it to app notification and decide where/how the user will be able to open it and under which identity.
+RingCX Digital Messaging SDKs are libraries that allow integration of rich in-app communication directly into into native mobile application to provide for communication between a company and its customer though its mobile application.
+As a developer you just have to load the RingCX Digital Messaging SDK in your app with an API token, plug it to app notification and decide where/how the user will be able to open it and under which identity.

 * [Mobile Messaging SDK Homepage](http://mobile-messaging.dimelo.com/)
 * [Android Messaging SDK](https://github.com/ringcentral/engage-digital-messaging-android) - [sample app](https://github.com/ringcentral-tutorials/engage-digital-messaging-android-demo)